nf-core/scrnaseq/docs/usage.md

 ##### `--kallisto_index`

-Specify a path to the precomputed Kallist index.
+Specify a path to the precomputed Kallisto index.

 ### Cellular barcodes